SynicalMX/slang/README.md

-# scratch-compiler (working name)
+# slang

-The goal of this project is to be able to use Typescript to programmatically create playable [Scratch](https://scratch.mit.edu/) games.

-In the future, you will be able to use Lua to create scratch games with this.
-But currently, it only supports the bare minimum of a scratch project.
+slang (scratch language) is a scripting language that compiles into playable [Scratch](https://scratch.mit.edu/) games.

 ## Example Usage